Pests

 Symptoms

-• ants on plant attracted to honeydew
+• ants patrolling the plant or nearby surfaces, drawn to sweet honeydew residue

 Causes